Hilichiu/Memovid/README.md

 - **Images**: JPEG, PNG, WebP, GIF
 - **Audio**: MP3, WAV, OGG, M4A

-## 🌟 Features in Detail
+## 🌟 Why Choose Memovid?

-### Video Processing
+### 🎥 Professional Video Creation
 - Client-side video generation using FFmpeg.wasm
-- 1080p HD output (1920x1080)
+- Stunning 1080p HD output (1920x1080)
-- Automatic aspect ratio handling
+- Automatic aspect ratio handling with smart cropping
-- Professional fade effects
+- Cinematic fade effects for professional results

-### User Interface
+### 🎨 Beautiful User Experience
-- Modern, clean design with Tailwind CSS
+- Modern, intuitive design with Tailwind CSS
-- Responsive layout for all screen sizes
+- Responsive layout that works on any device
-- Dark mode support
+- Dark mode support for comfortable viewing
-- Intuitive drag-and-drop interface
+- Smooth drag-and-drop interface

-### Privacy & Security
+### 🔒 Privacy First
-- No data uploaded to servers
+- **No uploads required** - everything stays on your device
 - All processing happens locally in your browser
-- Your photos and videos never leave your device
+- Your photos and videos never leave your computer
+- No registration or account needed

+### 🌍 Accessible to Everyone
+- Bilingual interface (English & Traditional Chinese)
+- Works on any modern browser
+- No software installation required
+- Completely free to use

+## 💡 Perfect For

+- **Family Memories**: Turn vacation photos into shareable videos
+- **Special Occasions**: Create birthday or anniversary videos
+- **Social Media**: Generate engaging content for your feeds
+- **Presentations**: Make photo slideshows with background music
+- **Gifts**: Create personalized video gifts for loved ones

 ## 🤝 Contributing